 Mothers have two possible responses to this problem.
 Following the logic of concealed ovulation, they might try to hide the menstruant's condition so that males would not know.
 But because the signal has potential economic value by attracting male attention, females should do the opposite: make a big display advertising imminent fertility.
 Whenever a coalition member menstruated, the whole coalition joined that female in amplifying her signal to attract males.
 Females within coalitions would begin to use blood-coloured substances as cosmetics to augment their signals.
-This is the Female Cosmetic Coalitions model of the origins of art and symbolic culture.
-This is the Female Cosmetic Coalitions model of the origins of art and symbolic culture.
+This has become known as the Female Cosmetic Coalitions model of the origins of art and symbolic culture.